AndreasHuth/NodeRedPresentFritzbox/README.md

 Using the Simpletime is quite nice here because you can see since when you are logged in / out.

 ## How to use
-Please download the whole project and open it direktly in Visual Studio Code.
+Please download the json-file and import it into Node Red.
-PlatformIO Extension is necessary.

 ## further informations
 none

 ## Links
 see above.